LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Description
 This happens if the bot could not send a message to a chat conversation
 #### Reasons
-Mostly the structured content format is wrong, so please double check this.
+Mostly the structured content format is wrong, so please double-check this.
 #### Solutions
 Please check [structured content](getting-started-with-rich-messaging-introduction.html)